tendermint/tendermint/docs/architecture/adr-069-flexible-node-intitalization.md

 the initialization and shutdown order of components using an dependencies to control the ordering.

+Such a system would work, by allowing services to declare initialization order dependencies to other reactors (by ID, perhaps) so that the node could decide the initialization based on the dependencys declared by components rather than requiring the node to encode this logic directly.

-Dependency based orderings make it possible to write components (reactors, etc.) with only limited awareness of other components or of node initialization, and is the state of the art for process initialization.
-However, this may be too abstract and complicated, and authors of components in the current implementation of tendermint *would* need to know about other components, so a dependency based system would be unhelpfully abstract at this stage.
+However, this may be too abstract, complicated, and overwrought, and in any case authors of components in the current implementation of tendermint *do* need to know about other components, so a dependency based system would be unhelpfully abstract at this stage.

 ## Decisions